'Over the wall' drainage project

 Find details of our project to direct rooftop drainage for waterfront developments over the sea wall.

-This will explore the feasibility, design challenges and potential benefits of directing rooftop drainage for waterfront developments over the sea wall rather than to traditional underground gravity drainage networks.
+This project explored the feasibility, design challenges and potential benefits of directing rooftop drainage for waterfront developments over the sea wall rather than to traditional underground gravity drainage networks.
 We have referred to this innovative approach as ‘Over the wall’ drainage.

 About the project